emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/ui-elements.md

 ## Layouts

-You can componse menu layouts out of the following display layouts:
+You can compose menu layouts out of the following display layouts:

 - [`TextDisplay`](./#textdisplay): The `TextDisplay` component allows you to display long texts.
 - [`ButtonDisplay`](./#buttondisplay): The `ButtonDisplay` component allows you to display a button and register a handler for the button.